nbandi7/NagiosWithAnsible/README.md

 # NagiosWithAnsible
-Installation and Configuration of Nagios Core, NRPE and Nagios Plugins on RHEL EC2
+Installation and Configuration of Nagios Core, NRPE and Nagios Plugins on RHEL and Ubuntu

+# Prerequisites
+Install Ansible on the respective os.

 # Prepare inventory
 Create inventory list of master server and client machine under the respective groups